 What it is: Your profile is the digital listing for your hotel on trivago, a global hotel metasearch that millions of travelers use to find their ideal hotel.
 By building up your profile with your hotel’s description, details, and images, you can promote your hotel to a growing online audience of hotel-seekers.

-How to get it: You can claim your profile by registering (at no cost) on trivago Hotel Manager, trivago’s metasearch marketing platform for hotels.
+How to get it: You can claim your profile by registering (at no cost) on trivago Business Studio, trivago’s metasearch marketing platform for hotels.

 What it is: Think of your official hotel website as a digital storefront for your property.
 It’s the online address where people can go to find out about (and peruse images of) your hotel.
 Your hotel website can also serve as a booking portal for travelers (see Hotel booking engine below).